Rotanak Ros: Biography

-In 2019, after a successful Kickstarter campaign, Rotanak released "Nhum: Recipes from a Cambodian Kitchen", a collection of approximately 80 traditional Cambodian recipes from various parts of Cambodia, in both English and Khmer.
-The cookbook received Gourmand Awards in the "Woman chef book" and "Published in Asia" categories in 2020.
+In 2019, after a successful Kickstarter campaign, Rotanak released "Nhum – Recipes from a Cambodian Kitchen", a collection of approximately 80 traditional Cambodian recipes from various parts of Cambodia, in both English and Khmer.
+The cookbook received Gourmand Awards in the "Woman chef Book" and "Published in Asia" categories in 2020.

-In 2019, Rotanak partnered with Brasserie Louis in Rosewood Phnom Penh to design a 12 dish signature menu for the restaurant.
+In 2019, Rotanak partnered with Brasserie Louis in Rosewood Phnom Penh to design a 12-dish signature menu for the restaurant.
 She has also helped curate the Cambodian menu for the restaurant Khmer Kitchen in Bangalore, India.

 In April 2021, Chef Nak was featured on The New York Times as her cookbook was made available on Amazon.
 Later that year, Rotanak was named one of "10 Asian Chefs and Innovators Who Have Changed the Way We Eat" by the American magazine Taste of Home.

-In May 2022, Chef Nak Home Dining was named one of the "14 of the Best Dining Experiences Around the World" by the travel magazine Travel + Leisure.
+Chef Nak Home Dining was named one of the "14 of the Best Dining Experiences Around the World" by the travel magazine Travel + Leisure in May 2022, while her private cooking classes have been listed as one of "Asia's best cookery schools" by Food and Travel Magazine.

-She is currently working on her next book "The Forgotten Flavors of Royal Cambodian Home Cuisine" focused on forgotten royal Cambodian dishes and a TV show around it.
+On May 12, 2023, she published her second cookbook "SAOY – Royal Cambodian Home Cuisine", which was presented at the Rosewood Phnom Penh Hotel on May 12 and dedicated to Cambodian royal cuisine.
+The cookbook was based on Princess Norodom Rasmi Sobbhana's cookbook, a copy of which was given to Chef Nak by a daughter of a former U.S. ambassador in Cambodia.
+On November 28, 2023, "SAOY – Royal Cambodian Home Cuisine" received Gourmand World Cookbook Awards in the categories "Best Of The Best", "Asian-Books" and "Heads Of State".